alexanderscott/redis-lua-samples/README.md

 Some useful Lua scripts for common Redis operations.

 Includes:
 * COPY        - copy a key without knowing its type
+* EXISTSINCR  - increment a key atomically if it exists
+* INCREXPIRE  - increment a key atomically (set to 0 if not exists) and add/update key expiration
+* KEYSDEL     - find and delete all keys matching a provided pattern
 * MGETSUM     - sum multiple string values
 * MEXISTS     - get multiple key existence
 * MZCARD      - get multiple ZSET sizes
 * SETCLAMP    - clamp a value between a min and max
 * SPUBLISH    - publish a message to all members of a set
 * ZMEAN       - mean of scores in a ZSET
 * ZSPLIT      - split a ZSET in two via round-robin
 * ZSPREAD     - spread members between two ZSETS (random selection)
 * ZSTDDEV     - standard deviation of ZSET scores

 ### License